How to Execute and Measure Your Omnichannel Analytics Strategy

 Reading Time: 15 minutes

 Comprehensive data collection gives you actionable omnichannel analytics that let you truly understand your customers.
-In turn, you can turn this data into highly personalized, omnichannel marketing campaigns that leverage customer habits, patterns, and preferences.
+In turn, you can use this data to create highly personalized, omnichannel marketing campaigns that leverage customer habits, patterns, and preferences.

 In fact, our 2024 Cross-Channel Marketing Report shows that 33.1% of marketers say leveraging customer data is the most significant contributing factor to making effectively targeted omnichannel marketing decisions.